HannahEmnett/InspectorBaxter/README.md

 phase 4: shutdown
 - User says either "Shut down", "Exit", or "Stop"
 - baxter_speech pub state=4 on i/state
 - master pub on i/obj_list and i/pcl_req and i/state so all nodes know to close out and return baxter to neutral

+phase 5: standby
+- all nodes in idle
+- Master publishes on i/state and i/obj_list a state of 5
+- pick_up node moves baxter to “neutral” position (opens gripper first to release object if exiting fetch state)
+- baxter_speech is listening

 ## Master Node